Kyrian Friedenberg

 GCA-Concert-by-Theresa-Pewal-139.jpg

-At 25 years old, American-Canadian conductor Kyrian Friedenberg is the Assistant Conductor of the Ensemble Intercontemporain at the Philharmonie de Paris through 2026.
-He came to international attention as the winner of the Neeme Järvi Prize 2022 at the Gstaad Menuhin Festival and gave his debut with the Kammerorchester Basel in June 2023.
-In recognition of his achievements, he has been awarded a 2024 Solti Foundation U.S. Career Assistance Award.
+Kyrian Friedenberg is a 26-year-old American-Canadian conductor currently serving as Assistant Conductor of the Ensemble intercontemporain at the Philharmonie de Paris through 2026.
+He first came to international attention after winning the 2022 Neeme Järvi Prize at the Gstaad Menuhin Festival and was awarded a 2024 Solti Foundation U.S. Career Assistance Award for his artistic achievements.

-The 24/25 season’s highlights include his subscription debut with the Ensemble Intercontemporain, a return to l’Orchestra della Toscana to close the Festivale Sagra Musicale Umbra Perugia, New Year’s concerts with l’Orchestre National de Metz, and a residency at the Lyric Opera of Chicago in Verdi’s Rigoletto.
-With the Ensemble intercontemporain, he assists Pierre Bleuse in the Grand Soir Edgard Varèse leading the first rehearsals of Varèse’s Amériques and Arcana, and then in Boulez’s Répons for the opening of the Boulez Centenary celebrations at the Philharmonie de Paris.
-With l’Orchestre National de France, he assists Matthias Pintscher for the Festival Présences.
+Highlights of the 2024–25 season include his debut with the Ensemble intercontemporain, a return to l’Orchestra della Toscana to close the Sagra Musicale Umbra in Perugia, New Year’s concerts with l’Orchestre National de Metz, and a residency at the Lyric Opera of Chicago for Verdi’s Rigoletto.
+With the Ensemble intercontemporain, he assists Pierre Bleuse in the Grand Soir Edgard Varèse—leading rehearsals for Amériques and Arcana—and in Boulez’s Répons to open the Philharmonie’s Boulez Centenary.
+He also assists Matthias Pintscher and l’Orchestre National de France at the Festival Présences.

-He entered the Conservatoire de Paris in 2020 where he has been mentored by Alain Altinoglu.
-He has participated in prestigious academies including the Gstaad Conducting Academy (2022) and the Accademia Chigiana (2023), where he worked closely with Jaap van Zweden and Daniele Gatti.
-He has worked in masterclasses with Mikko Franck, Johannes Schlaefli, Baldur Brönnimann, Pascal Rophé, Arie van Beek, and Alexandre Bloch.
+He studied at the Conservatoire de Paris in the class of Alain Altinoglu, and has participated in the Gstaad Conducting Academy (2022) and the Accademia Chigiana (2023), working closely with Jaap van Zweden and Daniele Gatti.
+He has also taken part in masterclasses with Mikko Franck, Johannes Schlaefli, Baldur Brönnimann, Alexandre Bloch and others.
+He currently studies Baroque conducting and Maestro al cembalo with Leonardo García-Alarcón at the Haute École de Musique de Genève.

-Before turning to music, Kyrian spent several years working as a young professional actor, appearing in 332 performances of the 2008 Broadway revival of Gypsy starring Patti LuPone (dir.
-Arthur Laurents), as well as several other Off and Off-Off Broadway shows including a lead role in Ron Hirsen’s Frugal Repast at the Abingdon Theater in Manhattan.
-In addition, he had a blossoming operatic career as a boy soprano, with title roles in Nico Muhly’s Two Boys, Peter Ash’s Charlie and the Chocolate Factory, and Gian Carlo Menotti’s Amahl and the Night Visitors.
+Before turning to conducting, Kyrian worked as a professional actor, appearing in 332 performances of the 2008 Broadway revival of Gypsy starring Patti LuPone (dir.
+Arthur Laurents), as well as in several Off- and Off-Off-Broadway productions, including a lead role in Ron Hirsen’s Frugal Repast at the Abingdon Theater in Manhattan.
+He also performed widely as a boy soprano, singing title roles in Nico Muhly’s Two Boys, Peter Ash’s Charlie and the Chocolate Factory, and Gian Carlo Menotti’s Amahl and the Night Visitors.

-Having grown up in New York City, he completed a Bachelor of Music in Piano and Organ Performance at McGill University (Montréal, Canada) in 2020.
-He now lives in Paris.
+Originally from New York City, Kyrian holds a Bachelor of Music in Piano Performance from McGill University and now resides in Paris.